Reviewed by Amit Agarwal Updated on June 25, 2026

 Fixed Fee Pricing structure

-Fixed fees establish a flat rate for each service that your practice offers consistently.
+Fixed-fee pricing sets a predetermined price for each service, giving clients greater certainty over their costs.
 This model works by combining service delivery costs with your desired profit margin percentage.
 If your bank reconciliation costs £100 monthly, adding £25 profit margin gives £125 pricing.

 Advantages of Fixed Fees